Axian-Inc/ffthh-ai-buildathon/README.md

 ### 1. Basic Behavior

-- The bot should behave as a “hello world” Slack bot.
+- The bot should behave as a “hello world” Slack bot powered by Bedrock.
 - When a user posts a message in a channel where the bot is present:
   - If the message **did not** come from the bot itself, the bot should post a response message:
     - Response format: